Learn more about our history.

 A UNITED WAY MOVEMENT

-After World War II, a group of business and labor leaders worked together to promote a united workplace giving model facilitated by payroll deductions.
+After World War II, a group of business and labor leaders worked together to promote a united workplace-giving model facilitated by payroll deductions.
 Employees were told what their fair share was and they were expected to donate that amount.
 This made fundraising for local United Ways fairly easy.
 The money raised was distributed in the form of block grants to pre-approved partner agencies.
-Culture in the business community has changed in the past 40 years and we can no longer depend on companies with many employees to fund our programs.
+Culture in the business community has changed over the decades and we can no longer depend on companies with many employees to fund our programs.
 We must reach out to companies with fewer employees as well as asking for corporate and individual gifts.

-Along with the changes in how money is raised, there are also changes in how money is allocated.
-During the past 30 years, a consensus developed among local United Ways that should be the priorities for United Way funding:
+Along with the changes in how money is raised, there are also changes to how money is allocated.
+More recently, a consensus developed among local United Ways to determine priorities for United Way funding:

 - Helping children and youth succeed through engagement

 - Improving access to health care

 Today, United Way is still focused on mobilizing the caring power of communities and making a difference in people's lives.
 United Way is the largest privately funded nonprofit organization.
 There are nearly 1,800 local United Ways in 45 countries around the world.
 Ohio has 60 local United Ways.